BitcoinDesign/Guide/guide.md

    layout = "full-width"
 %}

-# The bitcoin design guide
+# The Bitcoin design guide

 **Bitcoin is a global payment protocol that anyone with Internet access can participate in and contribute to.
-However, because bitcoin’s use cases are as vast as its user base, building bitcoin applications can be complicated.**
+However, because Bitcoin’s use cases are as vast as its user base, building Bitcoin applications can be complicated.**

 We designed this guide to help anyone navigate those complexities—regardless of where they live or work.
 We can’t imagine every possible use case, but we can help you build for them.